Overview: Eye Surgery Types

-Diabetes causes bleeding, fluid leakage, and abnormal blood vessel growth in your retina, which is the sensory tissue lining the back of your eye.
+Diabetes causes bleeding, fluid leakage, and abnormal blood vessel growth in your retina.
 Mild diabetic retinopathy does not always require treatment.

-- Vitrectomy is a surgery performed when the bleeding or fluid swelling cannot be controlled with other treatments.
+- Vitrectomy: Eye surgery performed when the bleeding or fluid swelling can’t be controlled with other treatments

 Laser Cataract Surgery

-- The laser softens the cataract, which uses less energy than ultrasound and is less disruptive to the eye.
+The laser can also soften the cataract.
+This uses less energy than ultrasound and is less disruptive to the eye.

 Laser Glaucoma Surgery

-There are several types of treatment for glaucoma, including laser procedures.
-Laser glaucoma surgery is designed to lower the eye pressure by increasing the amount of fluid draining out of the eye.
+There are several treatments for glaucoma, including laser procedures.
+Laser glaucoma surgery is designed to lower eye pressure by increasing the amount of fluid draining out of the eye.

 The two primary forms of laser treatment are:

-- Iridotomy uses a laser to create a tiny hole in the periphery of your iris, creating an opening for fluid to flow through.
-This procedure is often performed if you have narrow angles and are at risk for angle-closure glaucoma.
+- Iridotomy: Uses a laser to create a tiny hole in the periphery of your iris, creating an opening that allows fluid to flow through; often performed if you have narrow angles and are at risk for angle-closure glaucoma

 Trabeculectomy is another form of glaucoma surgery that lowers eye pressure.
-During this procedure, the surgeon creates a small flap in your sclera, which is the white part of your eye.
+During this procedure, the surgeon creates a small flap in your sclera (the white of your eye).
 This opening serves as a fluid channel.

 The sclera is covered by a tissue called the conjunctiva.
-The surgeon uses this tissue to form a bleb, which acts as a reservoir for fluid draining out of the eye.
-The upper eyelid hides the bleb so it is not visible to others.
+The surgeon uses this tissue to form a bleb, a reservoir for fluid draining out of the eye.
+The upper eyelid hides the bleb, so it isn’t visible to others.

 Macular Degeneration Surgery